Table of contents

 4. It saves you time:

 Managing numerous vendor contracts can be time-consuming and complex.
-Having a centralized platform streamlines the process, allowing you to concentrate your efforts on negotiating contract terms for a single agreement.
+A centralized platform streamlines the process, allowing you to concentrate on negotiating contract terms for a single agreement.
 This approach enhances the effectiveness of contract management while minimizing administrative burdens.

 5. It doesn't require managing and maintaining multiple vendor relationships: